Read our December newsletter

 of people we supported sustained their tenancy

-From April 2023 to March 2024 we supported 418 people – including 154 children – through Hope at Home.
-Just over half - 53% - later told us they would have gone without if Hopestead had not been around or able to help.
-Furthermore, 93% feel more positive about the future and more settled in their new home, and 50% felt more able to manage their finances and household.
+From April 2024 to March 2025 we supported 670 people – including 262 children – through Hope at Home.
+82% - later told us they would have gone without or gone into debt if Hopestead had not been around or able to help.
+Furthermore, 90% feel more positive about the future and more settled in their new home, and 55% felt more able to manage their finances and household.

 Warren* faced a sudden and serious health condition that resulted in long-term health issues, leaving him unable to work.
 As a result, he lost both his home and his family.
 After undergoing extensive rehabilitation, Warren was discharged and moved in with his sibling’s family, sleeping in their front room.
 While he was grateful for their care, the situation placed strain on the entire household and left him without privacy or personal space.